 However, the national park supports four different vegetation zones, each with its own distinct flora and fauna.

 Montane Forest Zone

-The Montane Forest Zone is the wettest part of the mountain, with the southern slopes receiving up to 2,000mm of rain annually, and it looks and feels like the archetypal tropical jungle – hot, humid, coloured in infinite shades of green, and alive with bird song.
+The Montane Forest Zone is the wettest part of the mountain, with the southern slopes receiving up to 2,000mm of rain annually.
+It looks and feels like the archetypal tropical jungle – hot, humid, colored in infinite shades of green and alive with bird song.

 Seasonal flowers include the stunning tuba-shaped red-and-yellow Impatiens kilimanjari and various violets and epiphytic orchids.
-Another feature of the higher forest zone are large stands of towering bamboo forest.
+Another feature of the higher forest zone is large stands of towering bamboo forest.

-There’s also the stellar Hartlaub’s turaco, a green and purple bird with deep red underwings, the vociferous but elusive emerald cuckoo, and a host of colourful robin-chats, drab but cheerful greenbuls, and nectar-loving sunbirds.
+There’s also the stellar Hartlaub’s turaco, a green and purple bird with deep red underwings, the noisy but elusive emerald cuckoo, and a host of colourful robin-chats, drab but cheerful greenbuls, and nectar-loving sunbirds.

 Semi-Alpine Moorland Zone

-Plant life is restricted to around 55 hardy species of grass, lichen and moss.
-The common eland – Africa’s largest antelope – occasionally strays up into this zone, and elephants have been recorded upon occasion, but essentially there is no wildlife up this high.
+Plant life is restricted to around 55 hardy species of grass, lichen, and moss.
+The common eland – Africa’s largest antelope – occasionally strays up into this zone, and elephants have been recorded upon occasion, but essentially there is no wildlife at these heights.

-As for large wildlife, a pack of African wild dog was observed here in 1962, and a frozen leopard was discovered in 1926.
+As for large wildlife, a pack of African wild dogs was observed here in 1962, and a frozen leopard was discovered in 1926.